official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 development of an insurgency in Iraq, and the terms and timing of this important Order should have been approved by both Washington and London.

-91

-Executive Summary•  Decisions on how to spend the Development Fund for Iraq, which resolution 1483 gave the CPA the power to make.
+*  Decisions on how to spend the Development Fund for Iraq, which resolution 1483 gave the CPA the power to make.
 CPA Regulation No.2 subsequently vested Ambassador Bremer with control of the Fund, effectively placing it under US control.
 This exacerbated concerns about the under‑resourcing of CPA(South) as expressed in Mr Straw’s letter to Mr Blair of 5 June 2003 (see Section 10.1).

-•  The creation of the Iraqi Central Bank as an independent body in July 2003 (see Sections 9.2 and 10.1).
+*  The creation of the Iraqi Central Bank as an independent body in July 2003 (see Sections 9.2 and 10.1).
 This came as a surprise to the UK despite the close involvement of officials from the Treasury in arrangements for Iraq’s new currency and budget.

-•  The creation of a new Iraqi Central Criminal Court (see Section 9.2), the announcement of which UK officials could not delay for long enough to enable the Attorney General to give his view on its legality under the terms of resolution 1483.
+*  The creation of a new Iraqi Central Criminal Court (see Section 9.2), the announcement of which UK officials could not delay for long enough to enable the Attorney General to give his view on its legality under the terms of resolution 1483.

-•  Production of the CPA’s ‘Vision for Iraq’ and ‘Achieving the Vision’ (see
+*  Production of the CPA’s ‘Vision for Iraq’ and ‘Achieving the Vision’ (see

 Sections 9.2 and 10.1).
 Mr Sawers alerted the FCO to the first document on 6 July when it was already at an advanced stage of drafting, and by 18 July it